Welcome to Spectre

-GhostDAG for scalable blockchain, SpectreX Algorithm for fair and decentralized mining.
+GhostDAG for scalability, SpectreX Algorithm for fair and decentralized mining.
 Future privacy with GhostFACE.

 Whitepaper